girinath2805/InterIITApp/README.md

 npm run dev
 ```

 Please note that this page will only work with the native currency of the Ethereum Blockchain, Ether, and not with actual money.
-The page is built using Vite, React, and Tailwind CSS.
+The page is built using Vite + React, and Tailwind CSS.

 ## Functionality of the Page